raulriera/Animator/README.md

 var Animator = require("Animator");
 ```

-Now that you have the module initialised you can call one of animation functions:
+Now that you have the module initialised you can call one of these animation functions:

 * **scale**: increases or decreases the size of the view
 * **rotate**: rotates the view